LAST UPDATED: October 10, 2019

 Q: Which is better; propane or electric RV heater?

 A: This depends on where you are.
 Propane and electricity costs vary all over the country.
 The big plus with propane is its portability if you enjoy backwoods RVing away from hookups and the grid.

-We found the Camco Olympian Wave-3 to be the best all-around heater for most RVs and campers due to its good performance and durability.
-You can save money with our efficient budget pick, Mr. Heater Buddy.
+We found the Heat Storm Phoenix HS-1500-PHX to be the best all-around heater for most RVs and campers due to its good performance and durability.
+You can save money with our efficient value pick, the Isiler Space Heater.